Table of Contents

 Prayer is the most powerful weapon that we could use against all odds.
 Deep and heartfelt prayers are a form of communication and interaction with the Lord that we must all do every day.
 All acts of prayer are one out of many ways to reach out to God.
 Although the Bible did not emphasize the literal meaning of ”pleading the blood” it allowed us to communicate with God in a form of prayer.

 As revealed in the Scripture, we must remind God about His will.
 Tell the Lord how Jesus poured out His blood for the redemption of the human race so that the Father’s will shall be done.
 And pray to God that His will shall be done by Jesus’ blood – the ultimate price for salvation.

 Nonetheless, prayer is prayer.
-As long as our heart and intentions are pure, no matter big or small, God will listen wholeheartedly and grant us the graces that we deserve.
+As long as our hearts and intentions are pure, no matter big or small, God will listen wholeheartedly and grant us the graces that we deserve.

 It saddens me that Jesus’ sacrifice and blood weren’t preached as how they should be.
 It wasn’t highlighted in all aspects like how it deserves.
 Was it because the true meaning was no longer emphasized?
 Or was it simply because people ignored and neglected because of too much blindness in the materials things offered on Earth.

-Earth is once again filled and succumbed with too much chaos and cruelty.
+Earth is once again filled and succumbed to too much chaos and cruelty.
 Jesus’ sacrifice should not be left for nothing.
-Let this second chance in life empowered within us the essence and significance of God’s love for us.
+Let this second chance in life empower within us the essence and significance of God’s love for us.

 The Blood of Jesus is more than a symbol of faith.
 It is the ultimate act of sacrifice, the giving of one’s life, for others.
 It saves us, connects us to God, and gives us new life away from sin.
 Let us always honor Jesus and God’s love by applying Jesus’ teachings in our life.